arifajamila/Internship-hilifeai/README.md

 # Internship-hilifeai

-## Task 1 in the Internship at HiLife.AI
+## Task 1 in the Internship at HiLife.Ai